Tejasdevs/Bank-management-system/FINFLOW-AI-CHATBOT.md

 | Hindi + English | Natural Hinglish |

 The chatbot does not unnecessarily switch languages and keeps commonly used banking and technical terms in English when appropriate.

 ---

+## 💬 Conversation History

+The chatbot supports conversation continuity by allowing users to:

+* View previous conversations.
+* Open an earlier conversation.
+* Continue an existing conversation.
+* Resume previous support discussions.

+This allows users to return to an earlier banking-support conversation without unnecessarily starting a new discussion.

+---